This Is Not a Test (2025 film): Production

 The film is from Anova Pictures in association with North Avenue Pictures and WorldOne Entertainment.
 It is directed by Adam MacDonald who is also a producer alongside Cybill Lui.
 It is adapted from the 2012 young adult novel by Courtney Summers.

 The cast is led by Olivia Holt, Froy Gutierrez, and Luke MacFarlane, as well as Corteon Moore, Chloe Avakian and Carson MacCormac.

-Principal photography took place in February 2025 in Ontario, Canada.
+Principal photography took place in February 2025 in Hamilton, Ontario, Canada.